-9.1 The DoJ has appointed a lead senior official (at Grade 5 level) to manage the relationship with CJI.
-Engagement between the Department and CJI will be co-ordinated, collaborative and consistent.
-This will be communicated to staff in both the Department and CJI in order to promote mutual understanding and support.
-The lead senior official will be supported by the sponsoring team in the Department and shall have primary responsibility within the team for overseeing the activities of CJI, and also working alongside colleagues in Financial Services Division.
+9.1 The DoJ has appointed a lead senior official (usually Grade 5 level) to manage the relationship with the CJI.
+Engagement between the DoJ and CJI will be coordinated, collaborative and consistent.
+This will be communicated to staff in both the DoJ and CJI in order to promote mutual understanding and support.
+The lead senior official will be supported by the sponsoring team in the DoJ and

-- 9.2 The lead senior official will have a clear understanding of CJI's remit which extends to policy areas across the Department, and the relevant audiences/stakeholders involved. - 9.3 The lead senior official will ensure that where there are DoJ staff changes, time is taken to ensure new staff have a full understanding of CJI's remit.
+- shall have primary responsibility within the team for overseeing the activities of CJI and also working alongside colleagues in FSD. - 9.2 The lead senior official will have a clear understanding of CJI's remit and the relevant audiences/stakeholders involved. - 9.3 The lead senior official will ensure that where there are DoJ staff changes, time is taken to ensure they have a full understanding of the CJI's remit.